-From February 2022, our Ordinary Council meetings on Mondays will be held at Bay of Plenty Regional Council’s Chambers, based at 1 Elizabeth Street, Tauranga.
+Our Council and Strategy, Finance and Risk Committee meetings are now being held at Bay of Plenty Regional Council’s Chambers, Regional House, 1 Elizabeth Street, Tauranga.

-Other regular committee meetings will take place at our offices at 306 Cameron Road.
-All Council meetings will continue to be livestreamed and accessible on the our website
+Other regular committee meetings will take place at our offices at 306 Cameron Road or at other locations in the community such as marae.
+All meetings will continue to be livestreamed on our website.

 Council’s leased administration building at 90 Devonport Road

 In December 2021, we finalised lease arrangements with Willis Bond for a new Council administration building to be constructed at 90 Devonport Road.